What is a Promise Ring?February 21, 2022 – Posted in: Jewelry Blog

 Promise Rings vs. Purity Rings

 Although the two types of rings always get mixed up with each other, it is important to realize, that in truth, a Purity Ring is not a Promise Rings.
-They get mixed up all the time even though that have very little in common.
+They actually have very little in common.

 Both rings indicate a commitment, but the types of commitment they represent are entirely different.

 - A Purity Ring is a promise to remain pure until marriage.
 It is a commitment between the couple to engage in abstinence until marriage.
 The ring serves as a reminder to the couple as they struggle to keep strong to their commitment.

 - A Promise Ring, as mentioned above, it a promise to remain faithful to each other.
 The Promise Ring doesn’t really have anything to do with purity and abstinence.

 Which Hand to Wear the Promise Ring?

 Promise rings have been traditionally worn on the ring finger on the right hand.
 In the past 20 or 30 years, many people have started to wear the ring on the left hand in lieu of an engagement ring.
 When an engagement ring is received, the promise ring will then be moved to the right hand or taken off entirely.

 The point, though, is that it really doesn’t matter.
 A promise ring can be worn on any finger, on a chain around the neck, or even on a toe.
 There literally are no rules for how and where Promise Rings should be worn.
 The significance behind the giving of the ring is far more important than where it appears on the body.